evspasevski/evspasevski/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Developer working and living in Vienna, Austria 🇦🇹.
+#### I'm a Full-Stack Software Engineer working and living in Vienna, Austria 🇦🇹.

 ## ⚡ Talk to me about
 - Front-end development using **Angular, ReactJS**